 Please keep in mind this is based on my own research and I encourage you to do your own to come to your own conclusion.
 I know for myself, I will be consuming less dairy where I can.
 If not for my health but for environmental purposes because the cow industry is one of the largest contributors to greenhouse gas emissions.

-- 1/4 cup of unsweetened vanilla almond milk
+- 1/2 cup of unsweetened vanilla almond milk

 - 1/2 Banana sliced

-- Blueberries, washed
+- Blueberries, as many as desired washed

-- Blackberries, washed
+- Blackberries, as many as desired washed

-- Strawberries, sliced
+- Strawberries, as many as desired sliced

-- Coconut Flakes, finely chopped
+- Coconut Flakes, as much as desired finely chopped

 - Prepare your fruits as listed above.
 In your blender, add your frozen fruit and almond milk.
 Blend until smooth.
 Then add in the banana and strawberry slices.
 Blend until smooth to the eye.